How to get rid of this?.To get rid of pest problem under control, inspection is the first and foremost step.

 Size: Varies.

-Habitat: The group includes: * Paper wasps (they build the upside down umbrellas under eaves) * Mining bees (they bore into fences or bare ground and provision each hole with an egg and food for the larva) * Cicada killers (They are the really big wasps making holes in the ground) * Siricids (The bore into freshly cut wood and may emerge in new buildings but they don’t reinfest).
+Habitat: The group includes: * Paper wasps (they build the upside umbrellas under eaves) * Mining bees (they bore into fences or bare ground and provision each hole with an egg and food for the larva) * Cicada killers (They are the really big wasps making holes in the ground) * Siricids (The bore into freshly cut wood and may emerge in new buildings but they don’t reinfest).

 Threat: The paper wasps sting readily.
 Mining bees and Cicada killers can sting but won’t unless grabbed.
 Siricids can’t sting.